 If you book in advance, on Wednesday morning you can visit the furnace with a guide for free, to discover how the mosaic tiles are made and the various phases of the process: I learned that the first step is the crogiolo(where they melt the raw materials to form the opaque white body, to which are then added metal oxides to obtain the various colours), then there is “rullata” to realise “pani” of glass, until the insertion in the oven at slow sliding door, that gradually takes the glass plates at room temperature, so they can be cut in pieces with a machine.
 The most impressive thing is that the processes are handmade by Venetian people who keep the tradition alive.

-What i think is the real gem of the furnace tough, is the “Library of the colors”, the result of a long research work: it is a picturesque archive which preserves cataloged over 3,000 gradations of tones, and offers endless color combinations that are sold all over the world to either big company for architectural projects and individual people for private use.
+The real gem of the furnace is the “Library of the colors”, the result of a long research work: it is a picturesque archive which preserves cataloged over 3,000 gradations of tones, and offers endless color combinations that are sold all over the world to either big company for architectural projects and individual people for private use.

 Take a walk along the water